navneet83/Cross-platform-AES-encryption/Node/README.md

 CryptLib
 =========

+A module to encrypt/decrypt string in Node, written in ES6 (src folder) and transpiled using Babel to ES5(dist folder).

-A module to encrypt/decrypt string between Node, iOS, Android and Windows platforms.
+Using companion framework libraries, you should be able to encrypt/decrypt between node, iOS, Android and Windows platforms.

+Companion libs can be found here: https://github.com/Pakhee/Cross-platform-AES-encryption

 ## Installation